rushil32/rushil32.github.io/src/content/posts/2019-08-07-react-spring/index.md

   from: { opacity: 0, transform: "scale(0.9)" },
 })
 ```
+--split--

-4. Map the trail list to each element -
+Map the trail list to each element -

 ```javascript
 {trail.map((style, index) => (